kuma-ui/kuma-ui/README.md

 # Zero-Styled

 Zero-Styled is a CSS-in-JS library that combines the best of utility-first and zero-runtime CSS extraction for blazing-fast performance.
-It provides a styled function to create dynamic styles and utility functions for common CSS properties.
+It is inspired by styled-components and styled-system, but aims to provide a zero-runtime alternative with build-time CSS extraction.
+Zero-Styled allows you to create reusable, composable, and responsive design systems without the runtime overhead.

 # Roadmap